cloudinary-developers/build-a-mini-netflix/React/add-callback-component.md

 export default Callback;
 ```

 The `componentDidMount()` function is a React lifecycle hook that is invoked immediately after a component is mounted.
+Other lifecycle hooks are [well explained in this article](https://reactjs.org/docs/react-component.html)